 - 1. Remove packing materials from the product.
 Dispose of all packing materials in accordance with local regulations. - 2.
-Inspect the product to determine if any parts have been damaged or are missing. - 3.
+To determine whether any parts have been damaged or are missing, examine the product. - 3.
 If applicable, unfasten the product by removing any screws, bolts, or straps.
-For your personal safety, be careful when you handle nails and straps. - 4.
-Contact the local sales representative if there is any issue.
+Use care around nails and straps. - 4.
+If there is any issue, then contact a sales representative.

-Transportation guidelines
+2.2 Transportation guidelines